EmilSkaaning/DeepStruc/data/README.md

 # Data introduction
 This folder contains __graphs__-, __utils__ folder and a gen_data.py script.
-The __graphs__ folder contains a small set of graph which can be used to varify that DeepStruc is running.
+The __graphs__ folder contains a small set of graph which can be used to verify that DeepStruc is running correctly.
 To generate a broader distribution of mono-metallic nanoparticles (MMNPs) for training, validation and testing the gen_data.py script is needed.